Gregwar/Plankton/README.md

 * Splendid architecture of controllers
 * External powerful configuration
 * An awesome database layer
+* It example suggests a swaggy way to handle your database

 All that with bleeding edge performances